greenboxal/doggohub/doc/workflow/lfs/manage_large_binaries_with_git_lfs.md

 * Git LFS is not enabled in project settings.
 Check your project settings and enable Git LFS.

-* Git LFS support is not enabled on the GitLab server.
-Check with your GitLab administrator why Git LFS is not enabled on the server.
+* Git LFS support is not enabled on the DoggoHub server.
+Check with your DoggoHub administrator why Git LFS is not enabled on the server.
 See [LFS administration documentation](lfs_administration.md) for instructions on how to enable LFS support.

-* Git LFS client version is not supported by GitLab server.
+* Git LFS client version is not supported by DoggoHub server.
 Check your Git LFS version with `git lfs version`.
 Check the Git config of the project for traces of deprecated API with `git lfs -l`.
 If `batch = false` is set in the config, remove the line and try to update your Git LFS client.
 Only version 1.0.1 and